 Your refusal may stem from future concerns.
 If the donor agrees to make the gift, what obligations will it create for the organization and you?
 Will you be required to make a large gift or other sacrifices to the donor or their cause in the future.
 You may fear that asking opens makes you vulnerable to something in the future.

-Most likely, your disinclination to ask stems from a mixture of experiences.
+Most likely, your disinclination to ask stems from a mixed experiences.
 In short, asking for money (prepare yourself for a technical term) is icky.

 Despite this logic and your feelings, to be effective in obtaining donated dollars; nonprofit leaders need to ask for gifts.
 Donors like to engage with the leader.
 Donors want to talk and have a relationship with you.
 Donors feel recognized when the leader asks for a gift personally.
 In a lot of cases, the exchange is between the donor and the CEO, with the development staff serving as the liaison.
 Donors must decide, among other things, if they can trust you with their money.
 They do this in face-to-face meetings.
 They want to know if, under your leadership, the nonprofit will fulfill its side of any monetary exchange.